agarofal1/tagalong/README.md

 # tagalong
-Copy number-based method for detecting viral insertional breakpoints in the human genome
+Copy number-based method for detecting viral integration sites in the human genome